ChrisGV04/openpay-node/README.md

 > The tests depend on having `OPENPAY_MERCHANT_ID` and `OPENPAY_PRIVATE_KEY` from an account created in the country you're running the tests on.
 For example: if you want to run `pnpm test:co`, you must use a merchant ID and private key from an account created in Openpay Colombia.
 Otherwise the tests will fail.

 > [!NOTE]
-> For México tests, the transfers and fees API's might faile since they require the customer to have funds, but the account created during the test won't have any.
+> For México tests, the transfers and fees API's might fail since they require the customer to have funds, but the account created during the test won't have any.
 If you get a different error, please check your implementation.